Seattle History

 Despite local leaders’ disappointment, Seattle managed to force a connection with Northern Pacific shortly after its completion in 1883, and the town of Seattle’s population soared in the late 1880s.

 Lumber and coal were the primary industries for the Seattle area, but the growth of fishing, wholesale trade, shipbuilding, and shipping also contributed to the town’s economic expansion and population growth.
-One estimate is that in the first half of 1889, Seattle was gaining 1,000 new residents per month
+One estimate showed that Seattle gained 1,000 new residents per month in the first half of 1889.

 The 1890s were not so prosperous, despite the arrival of another transcontinental railroad, the Great Northern, in 1893.
 A nationwide business depression did not spare Seattle, but the 1897 discovery of gold along and near the Klondike River in Canada’s Yukon Territory and in Alaska once again made Seattle an instant boom town.

 Seattle’s population became increasingly diversified.
-Scandinavians came to work in fishing and lumbering, blacks to work as railroad porters and waiters, and Japanese to operate truck gardens and hotels.
+People from all over the world came to work in fishing, lumber, as railroad porters and waiters, and to operate truck gardens and hotels.
 There were significant communities of Italians, Chinese, Jews, and Filipinos.
 The International District, home to several Asian ethnic groups, was largely developed during this period.

-When the population reached nearly 240,000, Seattle announced its achievements by sponsoring an international fair in 1909.
+When the population reached nearly 240,000 Seattle announced its achievements by sponsoring an international fair in 1909.
 The Alaska-Yukon-Pacific Exposition celebrated the economic and cultural links Seattle had forged along what is now known as the North Pacific Rim.
 The forty-two story L.C.
-Smith building 506 2nd Avenue Seattle, WA 98104-2328) was completed in 1914.
+Smith building (506 2nd Avenue Seattle, WA) was completed in 1914.
 For more than four decades it was the tallest building in the American west and a symbol of Seattle’s booster spirit and metropolitan aspirations.

 The Depression of the 1930s hit Seattle particularly hard.
-The shipyard was abandoned by 1000 workers.
-World War II sparked an economic rebound as shipyards flourished again.
+The shipyard was abandoned by 1000 workers, but World War II sparked an economic rebound as shipyards flourished again.

 Seattle inhabitants seem to embody optimism and openness.
-Seattle is proud of its arts: Pacific Northwest Ballet, Seattle Art Museum., cultural institutions and the many live theaters.
-Seattle is proud of its parks, of its professional and collegiate sports, of Pioneer Square and the Pike Place Market, and, above all, of the beauty of its surroundings.
+Seattle is proud of its arts: Pacific Northwest Ballet, Seattle Art Museum, cultural institutions and the many live theaters.
+Seattle is proud of its parks, of its professional and collegiate sports, of Pioneer Square and the Pike Place Market, and, above all, of the natural beauty that surrounds the great Emerald City.

 ©San Juan Safaris